Adam Duvall Preview, Player Props: Red Sox vs. Nationals

-Adam Duvall, with a slugging percentage of .455 in his past 10 games -- including two home runs -- will be in action for the Boston Red Sox versus the Washington Nationals, with Josiah Gray on the mound, August 15 at 7:05 PM ET.
+Adam Duvall, with a slugging percentage of .441 in his past 10 games -- including two home runs -- will be in action for the Boston Red Sox versus the Washington Nationals, with MacKenzie Gore on the hill, August 16 at 7:05 PM ET.

-In his most recent game, he collected four RBI (going 2-for-4 with a home run) against the Tigers.
+He had a hitless showing in his previous game (0-for-4) against the Nationals.

 Adam Duvall Game Info & Props vs. the Nationals